iwuvjhdva/vim-austere/README.md

 * vim-javascript - Proper JavaScript indentation
 * vim-go - Go syntax highlighting and development stuff
 * vim-clojure-static - Clojure syntax and indentation
+* vim-gitgutter - Show git diff in the gutter
 * vim-unimpaired - No idea why I have it